 • Company Credit Card Abuse

 Purchase Order Fraud

 There are usually two ways this takes place.
 The first involves an employee initiating purchase orders for goods or services ultimately used by that employee in a personal way unrelated to the business.
 The second way involves said employee putting together a phantom vendor account.
 He then makes up fraudulent invoices which are paid to this account.
 Those funds are eventually diverted to the employee.

 Three primary strategies silhouette this form of fraud: phantom employees, excessive overtime, and employees who are no longer working for your organization who still collect their “paychecks.”
-Internal auditing of payroll divisions can really help catch fraudsters here; when it comes to payroll, there isn’t always as much of an opportunity to catch the dishonest employee at work.
+Hiring a forensic accountant from companies like Eide Bailly for internal auditing of payroll divisions can really help catch fraudsters here; when it comes to payroll, there isn’t always as much of an opportunity to catch the dishonest employee at work.
 Keeping a taught record of finances can definitely help.
 It makes sense to establish a practice of regularly running the numbers on the payroll department to ensure everything is accounted for.

 Theft of Data